searchisko/elasticsearch-river-remote/README.md

 The river indexes documents with comments from remote system, and makes them searchable by Elasticsearch.
-Remote system is pooled periodically to detect changed documents and update search index in incremental update mode.
+Remote system is pooled periodically to detect changed documents and update search index.
+The river supports few modes with full and incremental updates to cover distinct types of REST APIs.
-Periodical full update may be configured too to completely refresh search index and remove documents deleted in remote system (deletes are not catch by incremental updates).

 River can be created using: